alufdavid/Pyhton_LibraryBackDoor-ReverseShell-ByPass_AV/README.md

 # BackDoor-py-Lib
+# This Exploit Is Bade on the single malicious functionallity

 A python Library that when the main function is imported - creates a Reverse Shell to an attacker

 How to use: